 English Bay.
 Ocean inlet in Vancouver with a recreational beach.
 Hosting annual fireworks competition.

 Toronto Islands.
-Set of small Islands across from mainland Toronto with various recreational activities, beaches and a theme park.
+Set of small Islands across from mainland Toronto with various recreational activities, beaches, and a theme park.

 Maligne Canyon.
-A 50-meter high limestone canyon in Jasper National Park features waterfalls, underground streams, various vegetation and bird watching opportunities.
+A 50-meter high limestone canyon in Jasper National Park features waterfalls, underground streams, various vegetation, and bird watching opportunities.

 Banff Upper Hot Springs.
-Historic hot mineral springs near town of Banff.
+Historic hot mineral springs near the town of Banff.
 Canada’s highest thermal mineral springs, with views of Rockies panoramas.

 Queen Elizabeth Park.
 Large urban park in Vancouver.
 Seasonal gardens on the hill overlooking the city.
-Featuring manicured gardens, a conservatory, sculptures and sports courts.
+Featuring manicured gardens, a conservatory, sculptures, and sports courts.

-Interesting facts about Canada
+14. Interesting facts about Canada

-- Montreal is the second largest French speaking city, after Paris!
+- Montreal is the second-largest French-speaking city, after Paris!

 We hope you enjoyed reading about Canada!